teambit/docs/docs/getting-started/06-add-components.md

 ![Button Compositions](/img/compositions.png)

-### Referencing to local components
+### Referencing local components
-To keep your components independent never use relative paths to reference one component to another.
+To keep your components independent never use relative paths to reference one component to another - all tracked Bit components have a linked node_modules package to reference to.
 #### Don't
 Don't reference to a component directory
  ```js